Student Finance

 MS4: $44,944

-North Shore-LIJ Health LoanAnnual limits vary by year and availability of funds.$40,000 during the 4-year program period$048-month grace period beginning July 1 following graduation from the MD program.
+North Shore-LIJ Health LoanAnnual limits vary by year and availability of funds.Aggregate limits vary based upon availability of funds.$048-month grace period beginning July 1 following graduation from the MD program.
 Withdrawal or dismissal from the MD program or graduation from an alternate degree program will have a grace period extending 9-months of graduation/separation.
 Refer to the Application and Solicitation Disclosure Statement for additional information.Payments are made monthly.
 Not eligible for federal consolidation, income-driven repayment plans, and Public Service Loan Forgiveness

 *The maximum aggregate loan limit for Direct Loans (subsidized and unsubsidized) is $224,000, of which no more than $65,500 can be subsidized.
 These are lifetime limits meaning the total amount borrowed during undergraduate and graduate years.
 Aggregate loan limits do not include accrued interest.